GOVTNZ/print-ready/README.md

 2. **Explanation:** The `media="print"` attribute ensures this stylesheet is only applied when the page is printed.

-## Include printready-base.js as a JavaScript Module
+### Include printready-base.js as a JavaScript Module
 1. To load the PrintReady base JavaScript file, add this \<script> tag to the \<head> or before the closing \</body> tag:

     ```html
-    <script src="/path/to/printready-base.js" type="module" async></script>
+    <script src="/path/to/printready-base.js" type="module"></script>
     ```

-2. **Explanation:** The `type="module"` attribute  preventing it from blocking the page rendering process while being fetched and executed. allows you to import the PrintReady ES6 modules.
+2. **Explanation:** The `type="module"` attribute allows you to export the PrintReady ES6 modules without blocking the page rendering process while they are being fetched and executed.
-The `async` attribute ensures the script is loaded asynchronously, preventing it from blocking the page rendering process, because it is not needed unless the page is printed after it's loaded.

-## [TODO: add istructions for the -site files]
+## PrintReady -site files

+### Include printready-site.js as a JavaScript Module
+Use `printready-site.js` to implement the JavaScript modules from `printready-base.js`.
+The `type="module"` attribute allows you to export the PrintReady ES6 modules without blocking the page rendering process while they are being fetched and executed.
+TODO: fix this HTML block rendering.

+    ```html
+    <script src="/path/to/printready-base.js" type="module"></script>
+    ```

+## Include printready-site.css as a Print Stylesheet

 ## JS Module Integration Guide